Significance

 Water Consumption and Discharge

 Compared to the amount of water we withdraw, we consume only a small amount, with most consumption resulting from evaporative losses.
 While our focus is on reducing overall withdrawal requirements, we continue to explore projects to create closed-loop processes where possible to reduce water consumption.
+A total of 35% of water consumption occurs in areas with baseline water stress.

 Water is usually discharged from our operations through municipal systems, such as third-party sewage treatment, with a small portion discharged as surface water back into the environment.
 Before discharge, we monitor and treat wastewater to ensure the appropriate quality for release, in line with all regional or local regulations, with individual parameters set for each facility.
 As such, we do not report wastewater discharge quality annually at a group-wide level.
 Data relating to wastewater discharge breaches can be found in the Environmental Compliance section.